-Consideration of Shareholder Advisory Vote on Executive Compensation

-Shareholders are asked annually to cast non-binding advisory votes to approve the executive compensation of our NEOs.
-In 2017, we presented our shareholders with a non-binding advisory proposal to approve the compensation of our NEOs.
-A majority of votes cast by our Common shareholders and Class B shareholders voting separately voted in favor of the proposal (82% of the combined votes cast).
-The Committee considers the results of the advisory votes on executive compensation together with the Company's compensation philosophy, as described in this Compensation Discussion and Analysis, when considering executive compensation arrangements, including any changes to the executive compensation program.
-The next non-binding advisory vote to approve the executive compensation of our NEOs will be held on June 4, 2018 at our upcoming annual meeting.
+Consideration of Shareholder Advisory Vote on Executive Compensation voting separately voted in favor of the proposal (85% of the combined votes cast).
+The Committee considers the results of the advisory votes on executive compensation together with the Company's compensation philosophy, as described in this CD&A, when considering executive compensation arrangements, including any changes to the executive compensation program.
+The next non-binding advisory vote to approve the executive compensation of our NEOs will be held on June 3, 2019 at our upcoming annual meeting.
 Please see Proposal 2 contained in this Proxy Statement.